 There was significant under-utilisation of bacterial and viral PCRs, which are recommended in UK guidelines.[13]
 When no pathogen was identified, delaying LP until after antibiotics resulted in increased hospital stay.
 Although most of these children probably had viral meningitis, failure to confidently exclude bacterial pathogens likely led to unnecessary prolonged hospitalisation and treatment.
-Negative bacterial PCR does not rule out bacterial meningitis, but such tests are highly sensitive and specific, so useful for ruling in this disease.[17–19] For viral meningitis there is strong evidence that detection of EV supports appropriate discontinuation of antibiotics and earlier discharge.[20–22] Human parechovirus is also increasingly recognised as an important CNS pathogen, but testing is uncommon.[36]
-PCR is likely under-utilised because of delay in obtaining results, by which time treatment decisions have been made.
+Negative bacterial PCR does not rule out bacterial meningitis, but such tests are highly sensitive and specific, so useful for ruling in this disease.[17–19] For viral meningitis there is strong evidence that detection of enterovirus supports appropriate discontinuation of antibiotics and earlier discharge.[20–22] Human parechovirus is also increasingly recognised as an important CNS pathogen, but testing is uncommon.[36]
+PCR is likely under-utilised because of time taken to obtain results, by which time treatment decisions have been made.
 More rapidly available PCR would require investment in laboratory infrastructure, but would support earlier hospital discharge and discontinuation of unnecessary treatment.[20,21] Under-estimation of true disease rates also makes it difficult to assess the impact and cost-effectiveness of interventions such as vaccine programmes.

-This study highlights the importance of appropriate investigation, early LP (in absence of contraindications), and urgent antibiotic treatment.
-Our findings regarding delays in antibiotic therapy and LP are similar to a number of other studies, suggesting that this is a common difficulty in managing paediatric meningitis.[22–27] However, there is good evidence from other patient groups that packages of targeted interventions can reduce time to antibiotic treatment.
+This study highlights the importance of appropriate investigation, early LP (in absence of contraindications), and urgent antibiotic treatment for children with suspected meningitis.
+Our findings regarding time to antibiotic therapy and LP are similar to a number of other studies, suggesting that this is a common difficulty in managing paediatric meningitis.[22–27] However, there is good evidence from other patient groups that packages of targeted interventions can reduce time to antibiotic treatment.
 Strategies successfully used in suspected paediatric febrile neutropenia could apply to febrile children aged <3 months, including pre-application of topical anaesthetic at triage, and allocation of trolleys containing LP equipment and antibiotics.[37]
 Referral by GPs as suspected meningitis could similarly prompt interventions at triage.
 Investment in staffing and training would support early and effective clinical assessment.
 There is also a need to identify novel clinical and laboratory parameters, such as CSF cytokine arrays,[38] that distinguish serious bacterial infections, especially in those children treated with antibiotics prior to LP.
-Development of new techniques, such as those involving host gene expression,[39] into cheap and rapid tests, would be an invaluable adjunct to clinical assessment.
+Development of new techniques, such as those involving host gene expression,[39] into cheap and rapid tests, might be an adjunct to clinical assessment.

 Acknowledgements